JJoriping/tailwind-base/CONTRIBUTING.md

 # Contributing

-## Questions
+## Questions and issues

-If you have questions about implementation details, help or support, then please use our dedicated community forum at (DISCORD)[https://discord.com/channels/456315379489308693/456317644539428875].
+If you have questions about implementation details, help or support, or want to report an issue, then please use our dedicated community forum at (DISCORD)[https://discord.com/channels/809809541385682964/809827655770832916].

-## Reporting Issues

-If you have found what you think is a bug, please file an issue.
-PLEASE NOTE: Issues that are identified as implementation questions or non-issues will be immediately closed and redirected to GitHub Discussions

 ## Suggesting new features